Workshops by Sherezzah Bint al-Waha

 -

 This choreography has a folkloric "feel" to it.
-Although it's
+It's

-not "authentic" or specific to any particular region, it
+not "authentic" or specific to any particular region; instead it

-The dance also includes finger cymbal patterns, one of which
+Plus, the dance includes finger cymbal patterns, one of which

 is rather unusual and interesting.